The second part of the Makefile

 targets which will list the elements of the

-respective group n
+respective group nn

-within MASTER_SITES
+within MASTER_SITES and

-respectively.
+PATCH_SITES respectively.
 For

 instance, both